linhnde/quiz-data-processing/README.md

 ## Generate Vertex AI content

-Define variables with value we will use for Vertex AI.
+Define variables with value we will use for Vertex AI input.

 ```
 prompt = """Generate quiz with these requirements: